kreativgebiet/init/README.md

 # Init

 Init is a new tool to quickly scaffold new projects.
-You can spot init projects by their folder named `.init` or by the `.init.json` in the root of the GitHub project.
+You can spot init projects by their folder named `.init` or by the `.init` in the root of the GitHub project.
 It uses [Nunjucks](https://mozilla.github.io/nunjucks/), a powerful templating engine powered by Jinja2.
 You can use any of the methods documented on the Nunjucks documentation.

 ## Why?